 One reason is supplier closures.

-Many suppliers have closed in the last 12 months.
+In recent years some energy suppliers have closed.
 This means E.ON Next and the other energy providers take on their customers so their gas and electricity supply isn’t interrupted.
 They also take on the extra share of the energy grid costs (and pass them on to their customers).